davidsretzlaff/RealTimeDataSynchronization/README.md

 - **Docker:**
   - Used to streamline the configuration and execution of the web application, ensuring a consistent and replicable environment.

-### Challenges Faced

-- **SignalR Integration:**
-  - Initial setup of SignalR presented challenges, especially in bidirectional real-time synchronization.

-- **Unit Testing:**
-  - Creating unit tests that simulate real-time communication was challenging but essential to ensure application robustness.

-- **Synchronization between Multiple Instances:**
-  - Implementing logic to allow multiple instances of Application 1 to connect to a single instance of Application 2 required careful design to ensure data consistency.

 ## Conclusion